Xilinx/Vitis_Libraries/solver/docs/src/user_guide/L2/func-cholesky.rst

 Template Parameters
 ===================

-To see details on the template parameters for the Cholesky, see :ref:`API_REFERENCE`.
+To see details on the template parameters for the Cholesky, see :ref:`SOLVER_API_REFERENCE`.

 Access Functions
 ================

-To see details on the access functions for the Cholesky, see :ref:`API_REFERENCE`.
+To see details on the access functions for the Cholesky, see :ref:`SOLVER_API_REFERENCE`.

 Ports
 =====

-To see details on the ports for the Cholesky, see :ref:`API_REFERENCE`.
+To see details on the ports for the Cholesky, see :ref:`SOLVER_API_REFERENCE`.
 Note that the port types are determined by the template parameter configuration.

 Parallelism (Grid Tiling)
 -------------------------

 Parallelism for the Cholesky is configured using the ``TP_GRID_DIM`` template parameter.
 This parameter scales the size of the lower-triangular grid of tiles used to split up the input matrix.
 Only the lower-triangular tiles are used since the upper-triangular output can be assumed to resolve to 0.
-``TP_GRID_DIM`` must be a factor of ``TP_DIM``, and the resulting sub-matrix dimension must be a multiple of :ref:`vecSampleNum`.
+``TP_GRID_DIM`` must be a factor of ``TP_DIM``, and the resulting sub-matrix dimension must be a multiple of :ref:`SOLVER_vecSampleNum`.
 The number of AIE tiles used in the design scales according to ``TP_GRID_DIM`` * (``TP_GRID_DIM`` + 1) / 2.

 The following is an example of ``TP_DIM`` and ``TP_GRID_DIM`` being used: